History of Albania: Present

 On 23 June 2013, the seventh parliamentary elections took place, won by Edi Rama of the Socialist Party.
 During his tenure as 33rd Prime Minister, Albania has implemented numerous reforms focused on the modernizing the economy and democratizing of state institutions like the judiciary and law enforcement.
 Additionally, unemployment has been steadily reduced to the 4th lowest unemployment rate in the Balkans.

 After the collapse of the Eastern Bloc, Albania started to develop closer ties with Western Europe.
 At the 2008 Bucharest summit, the North Atlantic Treaty Organization (NATO) invited Albania to join the alliance.
 In April 2014 Albania became a full member of the NATO.
 Albania was among the first southeastern European countries to join the Partnership for peace programme.
 Albania applied to join the European Union, becoming an official candidate for accession to the European Union in June 2014.

 In 2017, the eighth parliamentary elections took place, simultaneously with the presidential elections.
 The presidential elections were held on 19, 20, 27 and 28 April 2017.
 In the fourth round, the incumbent Chairman and then-Prime Minister, Ilir Meta was elected as the eighth President of Albania with 87 votes.
 However, the result of the parliamentary elections held on 25 June 2017 was a victory for the Socialist Party led by Edi Rama, that received 48.33% of the votes of the elections, ahead of 5 other candidates.
 Lulzim Basha, the Democratic Party candidate and runner-up in the election, received only 28.81% of the votes.

 In April 2021 parliamentary election, ruling Socialist Party, led by Prime Minister Edi Rama, secured its third consecutive victory, winning nearly half of votes and enough seats in parliament to govern alone.
 In February 2022, Albania's Constitutional Court overturned parliament's impeachment of President Ilir Meta, opponent of the ruling Socialist Party.
-In June 2022, Albanian parliament elected Bajram Begaj, the candidate of the ruling Socialist Party (PS), as the new President of Albania.
+In June 2022, Albanian parliament elected Bajram Begaj, the candidate of the ruling Socialist Party (PS), as the new president of Albania.
 On 24 July 2022, Bajram Begaj was sworn in as Albania's ninth president.
 On 19 July 2022, Albania started the negotiations with the European Union.
-Also in 6 December, in Tirana was hold the EU-Western Balkans Summit.
-Is the first EU Summit hold in Tirana.
+Also on 6 December, in Tirana was held the EU-Western Balkans Summit.
+It was the first EU Summit hold in Tirana.